piko-framework/piko-framework.github.io/docs/application.md

 ## Views

+The view is the part of the application that manages the presentation of data.
+In a MVC application, the view is the HTML layer and should be responsible for the following:

+- Presenting data
+- Generating HTML

+The view should never contain any logic for the data layer and never contain any SQL code.

 View scripts are written in PHP.
-They have access to all methods of the [\piko\View](../api/View.md) instance.
+They have access to all methods of the [Piko\View](../api/View.md) instance.
 By default, view scripts extension is *.php*.
 This can be customized in the View configuration.

 Changing view scripts extension in *config.php*: